Mastering Swing Highs and Lows in Trading

 Traders seeking to capitalize on stock market trends can leverage swing highs and lows for a trading strategy.
 They can be used to identify areas of support and resistance, as well as potential entry and exit points for trades.

 The first step in using swing highs and lows is to identify them on a chart.
-Swing highs are created when prices move higher than the previous high point; similarly, swing lows occur when prices fall below the previous low point.
-This creates an area of support or resistance that may indicate a trend reversal or continuation depending on which direction price moves next.
+Swing highs form when prices move above the previous high point, while swing lows occur when prices drop below the previous low point.
+This creates an area of support or resistance that may signal a trend reversal or continuation, depending on the next price movement.

 On this chart, I’ve used a swing high swing low indicator found in the Tradingview charting package.